 Starbucks, for example, covers the total cost of earning an online bachelor’s degree at Arizona State University and Verizon Communications employees can earn up to $8,000 in tuition reimbursement if their coursework is relevant to the company’s business.

-Amazon, Walmart, Chipotle, Disney, and Lowe’s also offer a generous tuition reimbursement benefits, according to Forbes.com.4
+Amazon, Boeing, Chipotle, Disney, and Publix also offer generous tuition reimbursement benefits, according to Forbes.com.4

 Latino families who wish to help their kids pay for college should focus first on their own financial security.
 They should then research savings tools that can potentially put any remaining money to work, said Ruiz-Posada.